 In the winter of 2024, we will be returning to the Chilean region of Patagonia.
-Based upon the popularity of this trip, I will again be hosting two groups.
-This trip is one that will certainly create lifelong memories of the land, the fish, and the people.
+Based on the popularity of this trip, I will again be hosting two groups.
+This trip will certainly create lifelong memories of the land, the fish, and the people.
 If you've traveled to Montana with me, you have probably been guided by my dear Chilean friend, Juan David Vera.
-J.D. will meet us in Chile and accompany us during the week as our head guide and local expert.
-This trip is based in the Coyhaique Valley and Cerro Castillo watershed of Central Patagonia.
+J.D. will meet us in Chile and accompany us as our head guide and local expert during the week.
+This trip is based in Central Patagonia's Coyhaique Valley and Cerro Castillo watershed.
 The area's remoteness and beauty evoke images of the American West in the 1800s.
 Coyhaique is the largest town in the region and serves as its cultural and trout fishing hub.
 The valley is situated in the dry grasslands between the Andes and the Pacific Ocean, presenting a wide variety of angling options ranging from diminutive spring creeks to large glacial rivers to azure lakes surrounded by high peaks.
 We will be staying outside of town at the Vista Patagonia Lodge, hosted by its owners, Diego and Macarena Guerrero, where you are treated like family as soon as you arrive.

 Vista Patagonia is a small, intimate lodge with a maximum of 8 guests.